Your trusted partner in cosmetic care abroad

 Yes.
 Hip fat grafting is a routine procedure at accredited Thai hospitals.
 It carries lower inherent risk than BBL because fat is injected superficially into the hip region, not into the deep gluteal vasculature.
 Our partner surgeons follow established safety protocols for fat grafting, including low-pressure harvest, multi-plane injection, and strict volume limits per session.

-How to Reduce Risks in Thailand
+How to Reduce Your Risk

 When Is a Second Fat Transfer Needed?

 Some patients opt for a second round of fat grafting 6–12 months after the initial procedure if they want more volume than the first session produced, or if reabsorption was higher than expected.
-A second session is common, not a failure — it is part of the process for patients who want maximum volume.
+A second session is common, not a failure, it is part of the process for patients who want maximum volume.
 Each subsequent session builds on the previous one.

 Planning Your Trip to Thailand for Fat Transfer to Hips